PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 ## 1.3 LOCATION

 The Location table represents a generic way to capture physical location or address information.
 Locations are used to define the addresses for Persons and Care Sites.
-NOTE: In OMOP CDM V5, this table is eliminated so don't spend a lot of time on this table.
 The most important field is ZIP for location-based queries.

 Field | Required | Description | PEDSnet Conventions
  --- | --- | --- | ---